bertiqwerty/exmex/Readme.md

 to your `Cargo.toml`.

 ## Basic Usage
-To simply parse a string there is
+To simply evaluate a string there is
 ```rust
 let result = eval_str("sin(73)")?;
 ```